SoufyanRachdi/mkarchi/README.md

 # 🏗️ mkarchi

-mkarchi (make architecture) is a command-line tool that generates complete project structures from simple tree-format text files.
+mkarchi (make architecture) is a command-line tool that generates complete project structures from simple tree-format text files — and now, with v0.1.6, it can also generate mkarchi syntax from an existing project.

-Define your entire project architecture — folders, files, and even file contents — in one readable text file, then generate it instantly with a single command.
+Design your architecture once, apply it anywhere, or reverse-engineer your folders back into mkarchi format.

 ---

 # ✨ Features

-- 📁 Create directories from a tree structure
+📁 Create directories from a tree structure
-- 📄 Create empty files automatically
+📄 Create empty files automatically
-- ✍️ Create files with content using intuitive `(begincontenu)` / `(endcontenu)` syntax
-- 🎯 Preserve indentation (perfect for Python, YAML, JSON, etc.)
-- 💬 Support comments in structure files
+✍️ Create files with content using (begincontenu) / (endcontenu) 🎯 Preserve indentation (perfect for Python, YAML, JSON…) 💬 Support comments inside structure files
-- 🚀 Fast & simple — build your whole project in one command
+🔄 Generate mkarchi structure from existing folders (NEW in v0.1.6) 🚀 Fast, simple, and AI-friendly

 ---